aashirbadb/C-alculator/algorithms.md

             1. add last element of stack to buffer
             1. remove last element of stack
         1. remove last element of stack
         1. Goto step 3
+    1. IF expression[i] is an operator [+,-,/,*,^]
+        1. WHILE strlen(stack) > 0 and priority of last element of stack is greater than or equal to priority of expression[i]
+            1. Add last element of stack to buffer
+            1. remove last element of stack
+        1. Add expression[i] to stack
+        1. Goto step 3
     1. i = i + 1
 1. i = strlen(stack) - 1